 |This guitar was used by James for the recording of the album Master of Puppets in 1985 (see photo), and occasionally during the subsequential tour [Metallica Damage, Inc. Tour 1986/87]|

 The guitar actually predates Dave Mustaine’s first Jackson – who is one of the people responsible for promoting Jackson guitars in the early years and making them relatively popular.
 James’ King V was finished sometime in mid 1985, and featured white body finish, Tune-o-matic bridge, Grover Tuners, and two Seymour Duncan Invader pickups (presumably requested by James himself).
 In 1987 James removed the original pickups, and had them replaced with EMGs 81/60.
 Few months after that, the neck on it snapped and James just didn’t bother repairing it.

-The guitar featured neck through body construction (as with all of James’ ESPs), with mahogany body and neck featuring rosewood fingerboard and custom middle finger inlays.
-The guitar was also equipped with a Tune-o-Matic bridge, Gotoh tuners, and EMG 81/60 active pickups.
+The guitar has mahogany body with a set neck with rosewood fretboard featuring custom middle finger inlays.
+It was equipped with a Tune-o-Matic bridge, Gotoh tuners, and EMG 81/60 active pickups.

 This guitar in contrast to the previously mentioned MX220 styles quite an amount of stickers on it.
 What started as a single sticker on the body reading “So Fucking What”, over the years became sort of a collage of various different stickers – among others, a mudflap woman, LA Raiders logo, and Wyoming’s Bucking Horse and Rider Logo.

 1988 ESP MX220 “Fuk Em Up”